DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-2-mentor-materials.md

 - use consistent language and non-verbal signals for common classroom directions
 - create a positive and motivating climate in the classroom

-Next, meet with your teacher to work through the ‘feedback’ stage of instructional coaching.
+Next, meet with your teacher to work through the 'feedback' stage of instructional coaching.